asahala/oraccnlp/README.md

 ## Building datasets

 Start by running `make all` in order to build the CoNLL-U training, development and test sets from `ORACC.VRT`.
-The data will contain all example sentences from standard babylonian dialect(?).
+The data will contain all example sentences from Standard Babylonian literary language.
 The data will be divided randomly into 90% training, 10% development and 10% test data.
 Empty tokens and tokens which have not been transcribed will not be included.

 ## Building parsers